HOA logoHOA destinations

 Black bar soldier fish on the Corn Wallace wreck.
 Photo by Andrew Western.

-Black bar soldier fish on the Corn Wallace wreck.
+Black bar soldier fish on the Cornwallis wreck

 It’s possible to do most of these bits and pieces on a single dive or two and a couple of the wrecks can be penetrated.
 My only regret is we didn’t do both dives on this site.